mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Manual Loop Mode
 ^^^^^^^^^^^^^^^^

-To enable Manual Loop mode, press the :hwlabel:`Loop Roll` button while holding the Shift button.
+To enable Manual Loop mode, press the :hwlabel:`LOOP ROLL` button while holding the Shift button.
-When the performance pads are in Manual Loop mode, the :hwlabel:`Loop Roll` button will flash.
+When the performance pads are in Manual Loop mode, the :hwlabel:`LOOP ROLL` button will flash.

 When a manual loop is set, all 8 performance pads are lit.